With a little help from your friends: semi-cooperative games via Joker moves: Introduction

-By fruitfully building upon robust strategy synthesis results by Neider et al. \cite{synthesisresilient,synthesissafety}, a \emph{Joker strategy} provides a best effort strategy in cases where Player 1 cannot win.
-Concretely, we allow Player 1, in addition to her own moves, to play a so-called {\em Joker move}.
-With such a Joker move, Player 1 can choose her own move \emph{and} the opponent's move, so that Player 2 helps Player 1 reaching the goal.
-Then, we minimize the number of Jokers needed to win the game, thereby minimizing the help needed from Player 2 Player to win.
-We formalize such Joker-minimal strategies as cost-minimal strategies in a priced game.
+\paragraph{Our approach} In this paper, we introduce the notion of {\em Joker games}, which fruitfully builds upon techniques for robust strategy synthesis from Neider et al. \cite{synthesisresilient,synthesissafety}.
+We define a \emph{Joker strategy} as a best-effort strategy in cases where Player 1 cannot win: Joker games allow Player 1, in addition to regular moves with her own actions, to play a so-called {\em Joker}.
+When Player 1 plays a Joker, she not only choose her own move, but also the opponent's move.
+In this way, Player 2 helps Player 1 in reaching the goal.
+Next, we minimize the number of Jokers needed to win the game, so that Player 1 only calls for help when needed, using an attractor construction.
+The obtained Joker-minimal strategies are naturally formalized as cost-minimal strategies in a priced game.

-While the construction for Joker strategies closely follows the construction in \cite{synthesisresilient,synthesissafety} (and later in \cite{BARTOCCI2021229}), our games extend these results in several ways: First, the games in \cite{synthesisresilient,synthesissafety,BARTOCCI2021229} are turn-based and deterministic, whereas ours are concurrent and nondeterministic.
-That is, outcome of the moves may lead to several next states.
-Nondeterminism is essential in game-based testing, to model a faithful interaction between the tester and the system-under-test \cite{mbtgames}.
+We note that in applications, where it is not possible to actually play a Joker, \emph{Joker-inspired} strategies can be used.
+Such a strategy is defined the same as a Joker strategy, except that when the Joker strategy would they play a Joker action, the Joker-inspired strategy plays the Player 1 action of that Joker action.
+When a Player 1 action is played instead of a Joker, Player 1 can still hope that Player 2 chooses a cooperative action, e.g. the Player 2 action from the Joker action.
+By using a Joker-inspired strategy, Player 1 requires the minimum number of cooperative Player 2 actions for winning, thus minimizing the `luck' required for winning.
+This is fruitful in cases where the opponent is not strictly adversarial.
+Also we note that even when Player 2 plays a non-cooperative action, our strategy will steer back to the goal from the reached state, if winning is still possible.

+Our Joker games are concurrent and nondeterministic.
+Concurrency allows us to faithfully model and handle strategy synthesis for applications with concurrent interactions, where waiting for your turn cannot be assumed.
+Moreover, nondeterminism allows that outcome of the moves may lead to several next states.
+In this way, our games express that outcomes cannot be controlled.
+We do not assign probabilities to quantify nondeterminism, because especially for opponent actions, the probabilities are often unknown for real applications.

+Concurrency and nondeterminism are essential in several applications.
+In game-based testing, where test cases are constructed from synthesized strategies, nondeterminism is needed to faithfully model the interaction between the tester and the system-under-test \cite{mbtgames}.
+Our games can also model other concurrent and distributed applications, e.g. where two services or agents interact with each other via non-synchronized communication channels, or where a plant operates in its (uncontrollable!) environment.